Chemoembolization With or Without Sorafenib Tosylate in Treating Patients With Liver Cancer That Cannot Be Removed by Surgery

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

-ARM II: Patients receive placebo PO BID in the absence of disease progression or unacceptable toxicity.
-Beginning within 2 weeks after a stable dose of placebo is reached, patients undergo TACE as in Arm I.
+ARM B: Patients receive placebo PO BID in the absence of disease progression or unacceptable toxicity.
+Beginning within 2 weeks after a stable dose of placebo is reached, patients undergo TACE as in Arm A.

-MAINTENANCE THERAPY: After completion of chemoembolization, patients receive sorafenib tosylate or placebo as in Arm I and II in the absence of disease progression or unacceptable toxicity.
+MAINTENANCE THERAPY: After completion of chemoembolization, patients receive sorafenib tosylate or placebo as in Arm A and B in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 4 years.